-Basketball Drills - Sideline Dribbling DrillsBy James Gels, from the Coach’s Clipboard Basketball Playbook
+Basketball Drills - Sideline Dribbling DrillsBy Dr. James Gels, from the Coach’s Clipboard Basketball Playbook

 If done every practice for 10-15 minutes, these drills can really make a difference in your team's ball-handling and dribbling skills by the end of the season.
 These skills are the foundation for many of the offensive moves that the player makes with the ball.